helekal/UD_Estonian_examplesentences/README.md

 Every sentence has it's own ID (# sent_id).
 In all the sentence there is at least one Lvl-tag (eg Lvl=1).
 Words with such tags are suitable to be asked in a game.

 FOR EXAMPLE:
-If Lvl=1 is tagged to a word with syntactic relation "nsubj" in a sentence, it means in that sentence a player has to either find a subject OR the word with Lvl-tag is brought out and the player is supposed to give a correct syntactic function to it.
+If Lvl=1 is tagged to a word with syntactic relation "nsubj" in a sentence, it means in that sentence a player has to either find a subject OR the word with Lvl-tag is brought out and the player is supposed to give a correct syntactic function for it.

 Below are given parts of the sentences and their corresponding syntactic relations: